-Each cluster receives £2,500 to work on the project between October and February.
-Clusters are working on a range of developments within study programmes with the aim of improving their design and delivery.
-Examples of the themes being explored are:
+Each cluster received £2,500 to work on the project between October and February.
+Cluster organisations have worked on a range of developments within study programmes with the aim of improving their design and delivery.
+Examples of the themes explored are:

 - co-creation (with leaners) of the curriculum